Iftekhar-Ahamed/Iftekhar-Ahamed/README.md

 ### Internship at [IBOS(An Akij Company)](https://ibos.io/)

 I'm also an Intern at [IBOS(An Akij Company)](https://ibos.io/), a Bangladeshi Software Company.
 I have designed some database table and build module for ERP and HR software.
-Writting code following SOLID principle rule.
-Solving Compelex real world problem and fast sql query.
+Writing code following SOLID principle rule.
+Solving Complex real world problem and fast sql query.
 ## Key Skills

 ⚡.NET, API, EF Core, API Authentication, MSSQL